 - bed type, etc.

-Room mapping solutions work in the same way as hotel mapping ones.
-They analyze the room data, standardize it, clear off repetitions and excessive options, thus, allowing for increased clarity and customer experience.
+Room mapping solutions follow the same logic as hotel mapping systems do.
+They analyze the room data, standardize it, and remove repetitions and unnecessary details, allowing for increased clarity and customer experience.

 How to integrate hotel content mapping?

-Most of the providers you’ll see offer either one or both of the two available types of solutions.
+Most providers have one or both of the two available offers.

 Mapping as a service.
 This is an online tool that uses a simple UI.
-You upload a hotel inventory file and choose which distributors you want to map with.
+You upload hotel inventory files and wait for the results.
 Mapping usually happens automatically, rarely with human intervention.
-After the mapping is complete, the data is sent back to you.
-If you’re a distributor, you can invite your partners to upload inventory that will be mapped for you.
+After the mapping is complete, you can download a mapped inventory file.
+If you’re a distributor, you can invite your partners to upload their inventories to map them on your behalf.

 APIs.
-There’s a more integrated way to do this that offers a significant advantage.
-If your technical possibilities allow, you can connect your inventory via a connectivity interface called an API, which means that the mapping service can consistently update information without having to send new files over and over again.
-This is particularly useful for dynamic content like pricing, amenities, or policies.
-Of course, this option implies that you have some IT forces to do the integration.
-If a content mapping solution is a part of a booking engine or any other solution, it usually updates dynamic content automatically.
+There’s a more integrated way to do this.
+If your technical capabilities allow, you can connect your inventory via an API.
+The mapping service can consistently update information without sending new files repeatedly, which is particularly useful for dynamic content like pricing.
+Of course, you’ll need engineers to integrate the API.
+If content mapping is part of a booking engine or any other product, it usually updates content automatically.

 Our main goal with this article is to show you how different providers work, compare them, and explain their integration methods.
 Keep reading for the help you need to make the right choice.

-The market of hospitality solutions is not abundant in hotel mapping services.
-It’s dominated by several large players.
-Most mapping tools exist as a part of larger solutions, like back office systems and booking engines.
-Today all of the mapping solutions are AI-powered to some extent – very few use manual data processing or don’t use it at all.
-However, their functionality differs, and compared to larger providers, smaller solutions have more personalized features.
-The solution providers can even interpret the mapping process differently: Some give access to their property databases and allow for exporting the files with IDs to be matched later, while the other solutions automatically map existing OTA’s inventory with inventories coming from different suppliers (GDSs, bed banks, etc.)
+You should also consider personalized features.
+The solution providers can even interpret the mapping process differently: Some give access to their property databases and allow for exporting the files with IDs to match them later, while others automatically map existing OTA’s inventory with properties coming from different suppliers (GDSs, bed banks, etc.)

 GIATA: The largest hotel database with automated and manual mapping